jupyterlab/jupyterlab/docs/source/user/accessibility.rst

 Introduction
 ----------------

-Welcome to the JupyterLab Accessibility Documentation, the guide for making the most of JupyterLab's inclusive features.
-As part of our commitment to providing an accessible and user-friendly environment, this documentation aims to empower users with insights, tips, and tools for enhancing accessibility within the JupyterLab interface.

-In this guide, there is a wealth of information about key accessibility features, customization options, and best practices for navigating and interacting with JupyterLab.
-We are working towards ensuring that all users, regardless of their abilities, can seamlessly engage with
+Welcome to the JupyterLab Accessibility Documentation.
+This page contains information about key accessibility features, customization options, and best practices for navigating and interacting with JupyterLab.
+This is part of ongoing efforts to improve the user experience for disabled users.
-JupyterLab's powerful capabilities.

 -----------------------------------
 Key Accessibility Features
 -----------------------------------

-These features are carefully crafted to provide seamless navigation, interaction, and customization options making JupyterLab a versatile platform that caters to diverse user needs.
+These features are implemented to help users navigate, interact and customize their experience in Jupyterlab.

+This documentation is designed to help you:

+* Maximize the potential of JupyterLab's built-in accessibility settings
+* Identify and understand aspects of JupyterLab lacking accessibility support
+* Understand what to anticipate when using keyboard navigation and screen readers in JupyterLab

 -----------------------------------
 Keyboard Navigation
 -----------------------------------

-Keyboard navigation lies at the core of JupyterLab's accessibility approach, allowing users to efficiently interact with the interface using keystrokes.
-It has naturally evolved to provide a quicker alternative to mouse-based interactions by the use of multiple accessibility tools throughout the interface that will be discussed in this section.
+JupyterLab has taken steps to enhance keyboard navigation, including aspects related to accessibility.
+There are currently no specialized keyboard navigation settings in JupyterLab as it's quite similar to any other webpage in your browser.

 -----------------------------------
 Keyboard Shortcuts